 MEDICAL VOLUNTEER OPPORTUNITIES

-- COVID-19 Contact Tracing: Licensed healthcare professionals: EMT, Paramedic, RN, NP, PA, DO, MD, LCSW, MFT, PsyD
+2. COVID-19 Contact Tracing: Open to licensed healthcare professionals: EMT, Paramedic, RN, NP, PA, DO, MD, LCSW, MFT, PsyD.
+Commitment of 2 shifts per week for 1 month and 1 shift per week for 2-3 months required.

-- COVID-19 Testing: Licensed healthcare professionals: EMT, Paramedic, LVN, MA, RN, NP, PA, DO, MD
+3. COVID-19 Testing: Open to licensed healthcare professionals: EMT, Paramedic, LVN, MA, RN, NP, PA, DO, MD.
+Commitment of 2 shifts per month required.

 - Wildfire Season Temporary Evacuation Point and Shelter Support